scottgigawatt/duplex/README.md

 ## Overview

-This `docker-compose.yml` configures Docker containers for managing a Plex Media Server on a Synology NAS.
+The `docker-compose.yml` file in this repository configures Docker containers for managing a Plex Media Server on a Synology NAS.
 It includes tools for metadata management, photo cleaning, monitoring, and automated updates.

+For more details on the Docker Compose configuration, refer to the [docker-compose.yml](docker-compose.yml) file in this repository.

 ## Included Tools